bigtheophilus/python_project_update/Readme.md

 ## output: python3.13.2  which shows the latest version of python is now installed and running on my OS

 "sudo rm /usr/bin/python3
-sudo ln -s python3.13 /usr/bin/python3
+"sudo ln -s python3.13 /usr/bin/python3"

+## Note: there were alot of errors or challenges during the execution of this project. refer to the images to see.